Tyler-Csurilla/tyler-csurilla.github.io/README.md

 ## Tech Stack

+- **Not using any third-party components or designs, all designs (css/markup) and component code are developed by me.**

 - **Frontend Libraries:** React, Motion
 - **Language:** JavaScript (TypeScript)
 - **Build:** Vite

-- Not using any third-party components or designs, all designs (css/markup) are done by me for practice.

 ---